Kick-start your health goals!

 An important first question to ask is, how hard are you working out?
 Are you strolling around the block a couple of times, or taking your 10-mile, half-marathon training run?
 The harder your workout, the more key it is to fuel up as well as replenish your body’s nutrients.
 Undereating or not eating the right balance of protein, fats and carbs could leave you feeling sore and run down.
 So ensure you’re nourishing yourself properly throughout the day to repair and recover for your next workout.

-No matter what your fitness level is or how hard your exercise routine may be, getting all the nutrients your body needs for optimal well-being is a worthy goal.
+No matter what your fitness level is or how hard your exercise routine may be, getting all the nutrients your body needs for optimal health is a worthy goal.
 Even when we’re eating our best, sometimes we miss our nutritional mark.
 A simple daily regimen that includes multivitamins, omega-rich oils, probiotics and superfoods is a great practice.
 At Sprouts, we call this the Essential 4—read more about the benefits of these supplements!

 As with many things in life, timing is everything.
 Fueling up about one to three hours before you intend to exercise is ideal.
-When you’re finished, refueling 15 to 20 minutes after you exercise is best.
+When you’re finished, refueling 15 to 20 minutes after your exercise is best.
 If that sounds unmanageable, having a post-workout snack within an hour to an hour and a half still helps your body to maximize those nutrients, replenishing the muscle proteins that were used up with activity.

 Protein & carbs